Media advisory for webinar on 27 May 2021, 15.00-16.15 CEST

 André Månberger is an associate senior lecturer at Lund University.
 He lectures in various courses at the department of environmental and energy systems studies.
 The overarching theme of his research is the interaction between security and sustainable development.
 André is a researcher in Work Package 4; The inter-relationships between shifting geopolitical landscapes and the SDGs.

-Taylor Dimsdale is Research Director for E3G.
+Taylor Dimsdale is a Program Director at E3G in the area of Risk & Resilience.
 He works on several programmes including climate risk and security, the geopolitics of decarbonization, sustainable finance, and climate diplomacy.
-In Mistra Geopolitics, he works on geopolitics of decarbonization.
+In Mistra Geopolitics, he works on the geopolitics of decarbonization.

 For interviews or more information, please contact: